equinor/ert/docs/reference/configuration/keywords.rst

 .. _random_seed:
 .. topic:: RANDOM_SEED

-        Set specific seed for reproducibility.
+        Optional keyword, if provided must be an integer.
+Use a specific seed for reproducibility.
+The default is that fresh unpredictable entropy is used.
+Which seed is used is logged, and can then be used to reproduce the results.

 .. _enspath:
 .. topic:: ENSPATH